calebnance/expo-single-screen-starter/README.md

   - The notch on iPhoneX, iPhoneXs, iPhoneXr, iPhoneXs Max is **30px** from top

 ## demo and release notes
-below is the inspiration for this single page app starter functionality with side by side comparison
+below is the inspiration for this single screen app starter functionality with side by side comparison

 ### version: 0.0.2 (current)
 - New features here